-Practicing yoga for sleep is an effective way to relieve stress, sleep better and lose weight.
-You will easily ease into a restful night and revitalize your body, mind and soul through yoga for sleep.
+Practicing yoga regularly is an amazing way to get better sleep at night by relieving stress.
+You can ease into a restful night easily and revitalize your body, mind, and soul through yoga.

 A restorative type of yoga provides basic exercises that improve your life.
-Nowadays, we spend less and less time sleeping.
-This can have tremendous negative effects on your health and well-being.
+People tend to spend less and less time sleeping.
+Unfortunately, it can have tremendous negative effects on your health and well-being.

-By increasing your sleep quality, you ensure that you avoid sleep deprivation and its consequences such as weight gain.
+By increasing your sleep quality, you avoid sleep deprivation and its consequences, such as weight gain.
 A restful night is easily achievable with a quiet yoga practice.

 A major cause of poor sleep quality is the lack of an effective nighttime routine.
-It is important to properly tell your body when it is time to sleep to guarantee a restful night.
+Properly tell your body when it is time to sleep to guarantee a restful night.

-Avoiding anything that will give you a boost of energy is a good start.
-It is a good idea to calm down to fall asleep easily.
-Avoid taking any stimulants at night.
+Avoiding anything that will give you a boost of energy is necessary to sleep better.
+Calm down and avoid taking any stimulants at night to fall asleep easily.

-Excitement from movies or music should be avoided.
-It is best to watch or listen to something that will help you relax.
+Avoid getting any excitement from movies or music.
+Watch or listen to something that will help you relax instead.

 If you have a sleeping schedule that varies a lot, it might be the cause of bad sleep quality.
 Sleeping during the day is not advised.
-Disrupting the biological clock as rarely as possible is essential.
+Disrupting the biological clock as rarely as possible is essential for better sleep quality.

 Make sure that you try to sleep at least eight hours each night.
 The lack of sleep can cause the body to have difficulty sleeping in the future.

 Digestion is sometimes a root cause of insomnia.
-Sleeping and eating should be two complete separate activities with a few hours gap between them.
+Sleeping and eating should be two completely separate activities with a few hours gap between them.

 Finish your last meal of the day at least two hours before heading to bed.
-It is important that the digestion finishes completely before the body can rest.
+The digestion must finish before the body can rest.

 Stress is another major cause of insomnia.
 Sleep deprivation is the result of feeling stressed out or anxious.
 Racing thoughts prevent falling asleep and restful nights.